osum4est/django-socksync/README.md

 ```

 ### Lists
-If a list or database table is requested, a change update update can be provided instead of sending the whole list each
+If a list or database table is requested, a change func can be provided instead of sending the whole list each time it
-time it updates.
+changes.
 This requires each object in the array to have a unique "id" field.
-Related tables can be handled by
+Related tables can be handled by passing
-passing the id of related field with each list item and making separate variable/list calls.
+the id of related field with each list item and making separate variable/list calls.

 Request a list:
 ```json5